 Students cultivate story-making skills through digital (web-based tools) and non-digital (publications).
 Students develop characters, setting, and central narrative, while writers and artists lend their extensive talents to provide students with inspiration.
 At the end of each workshop, participants produce a tangible evidence of their creativity in the form of a painting, sculpture, illustrated book, digital story, or film.
 Staff professional learning and observation opportunities may also be available.

-|Storyvalues Inc.||Interactive Storytelling||The Interactive Storytelling program provides schools with a variety of assemblies and in-class workshops that explore themes of holidays, seasons, heritages and traditions.
-The program uses interactive storytelling and drama to enhance students’ cultural awareness, communication, creative and literacy skills.
-Interactive dramatization along with student participation and small group discussions allow student to explore further salient themes.
-The program also includes limited access to Storyvalues On-line, an online resource where students learn about folktales, art and music through games, videos and puzzles.
-Storyvalues On-line is available at http://www.storyvalues.com/Online/journey.html. |
+|Storyvalues Inc.||Storyvalues Interactive ||A variety of virtual and in-person sessions provide school communities with opportunities to explore themes of holidays, seasons, heritages and traditions.
+Interactive storytelling and drama enhance students’ cultural awareness, communication, creative and literacy skills.
+Interactive dramatization along with student participation and small group discussions allow students to explore further salient themes. |

-|Studio 180 Theatre||Studio 180 INCLASS Workshops||The program uses drama to create a safe space for effective dialogue and self-discovery.
-In-class workshops offer in-depth, immersive experiences that mine the unique power of the theatre to humanize social and political issues and cultivate open dialogues and artistic expression.
+|Studio 180 Theatre||Studio 180 IN CLASS ||The program uses drama to create a brave space for effective dialogue and self-discovery.
+Workshops delivered in person or via video-conferencing, offer in-depth, immersive experiences that mine the unique power of the theatre to humanize social and political issues and cultivate open dialogues and artistic expression.
 Artist educators work with students to encourage them to think critically, explore multiple viewpoints, promote empathy and inspire creativity through proposition exercises, hot seating and improvisation.
-Workshops may be based on Studio 180’s current production, or may be theme-based and explore topics including identity, legacy, family and personal responsibility.|
+Workshops may be based on Studio 180’s current production, works in development, or may be theme-based and explore topics including identity, community, family and personal responsibility.|

 |Studiostone Creative||Soapstone Carving ||Students are provided a pre-cut soapstone animal shape and are guided through a step-by-step carving process.
 Using the subtractive carving method, students understand the process of creating something by removing material.
 The carving is done using water to eliminate dust.
 The workshop enhances curriculum in art and sculpture; Indigenous / Inuit culture; and, rocks and minerals.
 Soapstone is a metamorphic stone that is very soft and varies greatly in colour.
 The animal shapes have significance in the Inuit culture.|

 |Success Beyond Limits ||Success Beyond Limits School Year Program||Success Beyond Limits School Year Program works with students at Westview Centennial Secondary School to facilitate Mentorships and peer-to-peer support opportunities through scheduled sessions and drop-in activities.
 It provides students with community, social and career connections to events, organizations, conferences and other projects beyond school to support their personal and academic development in the community.
 It engages all grades, with a particular emphasis on encouraging participation from Grade 9 & 10 students.
 Grade 10 students who continue as participants to gradually assume mentoring roles as they progress into Grade 11 & 12.
 Specific student leadership sessions are designed to train students for peer-to-peer mentoring roles.
 Homework help, food and recreational activities are also scheduled outside of the instructional day.

 |Success Beyond Limits ||Success Beyond Limits Summer Credit Support ||Supports and activities that include youth-to-youth peer mentorship engage Grade 8 students who are enrolled in a Continuing Education summer course that nurtures a successful transition into secondary school.
 For students in Learning Centre 2, these curriculum enhancement activities inspire and assist them to improve their educational outcomes, expand possibilities, and provide support to expand their individual paths to success. |

 |Suitcase Theatre ||Suitcase Dramatic Arts Workshops ||A menu of workshops is available to choose from, including: All the World is a Stage is an engaging and interactive workshop that gives students the opportunity to explore the vibrant history of live theatre.
 Students will learn about the importance of collaboration as they work with their peers to create short adaptations of classical fairy tales and fables.“Improv your Acting” is a lively and humour-filled workshop that invites students to think on their feet as they are introduced to the world of improvisation.
 This exhilarating workshop encourages teamwork and peer support as they work together to create scenarios that invite fast creative thinking and a quick all mixed with a good dose of humour.“Confidence Creates Character” offers students a safe space to express themselves.
 Students will explore strategies to approach difficult social settings by developing skills to alleviate anxiety, deal with peer pressure and handle bullying.|

-|Suitcase Theatre ||Suitcase Theatre/Arts Outreach and Performances||These musicals and plays inspire and promote positive self-awareness through storytelling, singing, the visual arts and drama.
+|Suitcase Theatre ||Suitcase Theatre Performances||These musicals and plays inspire and promote positive self-awareness through storytelling, singing, the visual arts and drama.
 Characters in the plays and the characterization workshops create positive role modelling; encourage self-confidence, kindness and compassion; promote building healthy relationships, resilience and collaboration.
 They help students understand narrative structure, enhance character development in drama and enrich their vocabulary in the creative development process.|

 |Sunnybrook Health Sciences Centre||Using Literature as an Innovative Tool for Teaching Mental Health Literacy ||Through this partnership programming, educators learn how to impart basic Cognitive Behavioural Therapy (CBT) skills and general mental health literacy to middle-school age youth through an engaging professional learning session and follow-up coaching designed for English/Literacy teachers and middle school staff teams.
 Students’ mental health and wellness can potentially be safeguarded and enhanced through increased teacher awareness, knowledge, skills, and via curricula that embed mental health literacy components within a literature unit. |